openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 72: Input I2 status on delay

 Input I2 status on delay
-This parameter specifies the delay before the device execute command after input I2 is activated.

-  * default value 0 (no delay)
-  * 1 - 32000 for delay of 1 to 32000 seconds (8.88 hours)

-This parameter has influence only when the condense sensor functionality is selected by the parameter no. 12.
+<p&gtThis parameter specifies the delay before the device execute command after input I2 is activated.</p&gt <ul&gt<li&gtdefault value 0 (no delay)</li&gt <li&gt1 - 32000 for delay of 1 to 32000 seconds (8.88 hours)</li&gt </ul&gt<p&gtThis parameter has influence only when the condense sensor functionality is selected by the parameter no. 12.</p&gt
 Values in the range 0 to 32000 may be set.

 The manufacturer defined default value is ```0```.